ruby-cube/rue/packages/thread/README.md

 ## `beforeScreenPaint()`

-planified `requestAnimationFrame`, which schedules code to run before the next screen paint.
+flasked `requestAnimationFrame`, which schedules code to run before the next screen paint.

 ### Syntax
 ```tsx